 - areas cleared of vegetation

+- stockpiles

 - dams, banks and creek crossings

 - the plant site, including buildings

 - access roads or other transport corridors

 - bores

 - pipelines for gas or water

 - electricity transmission corridors.

-Methods proposed to prevent or control erosion should be specified and should be developed with regard to (a) the long-term stability of disturbed areas; (b) preventing soil loss in order to maintain land capability/suitability, and (c) preventing significant degradation of local waterways by suspended solids.
-Erosion control measures should be developed into an erosion and sediment control plan for inclusion in the EM plan.
+Methods proposed to prevent or control erosion will be specified and will be developed with regard to (a) the longterm stability of disturbed areas, (b) preventing soil loss in order to maintain land capability/suitability and (c) preventing significant degradation of local waterways by suspended solids.
+Erosion control measures will be developed into an erosion and sediment control plan for inclusion in the EM plan.

-Acid sulfate soils are characteristically found in coastal areas at elevations less than 5 m.
+Acid sulphate soils are characteristically found in coastal areas at elevations less than 5 m.
 They can also occur at higher elevations inland, where pyrite conditions are present, and where there are organically rich deposits on the edges of lakes and waterways.
 It is recognised that such conditions are highly unlikely to occur in the proposed development area.
-Managing acid sulfate soils should be based on assessment in accordance with the Guidelines for Sampling and Analysis of Lowland Acid Sulfate Soils (ASS) in Queensland 1998 and management and monitoring plans prepared in consultation with officers of DERM.
+Managing acid sulphate soils should be based on assessment in accordance with the Guidelines for Sampling and Analysis of Lowland Acid Sulphate Soils (ASS) in Queensland 1998 and management and monitoring plans prepared in consultation with EHP officers.

-4.2.2.5 Landscape character
+4.2.2.6 Landscape character